grafana/loki/docs/sources/configuration/_index.md

 # The cos_storage_config block configures the connection to IBM Cloud Object
 # Storage (COS) backend.
-# The CLI flags prefix for this block configuration is: common
 [cos: <cos_storage_config>]

 # Cache validity for active index entries.
 Should be no higher than